Ohio: 6th Grade Mathematics

 4.I: Explain how inverse operations are used to solve linear equations.

-Modeling One-Step Equations - Activity A
+Modeling One-Step Equations

-Solving Equations By Graphing Each Side
+Solving Equations by Graphing Each Side

 Solving Two-Step Equations